VIEW ALL BLOG POSTS

 Avocado Kefir Chia Pudding

-This recipe features the amazing avocado, also a great source of fiber, potassium, B vitamins, and more.
+This recipe features the amazing avocado, which is an excellent source of healthy fats, fiber, potassium, B vitamins, and more.
 Avocadoes make any recipe creamier, so this recipe is perfect as a pudding featuring kefir, avocado, chia seeds, and more.
-Check it out.
+Check it out!

 10. Pumpkin Pie Chia Pudding